 Upper Sûre Lake

 Luxembourg’s largest lake is a great place for boating activities and is also surrounded by hiking trails that bring you closer to the scenery of the Ardennes.

 Diekirch National Museum of Military History

-One of the country’s largest museums has exhibits about military operations in the Ardennes and the history of the military in Luxembourg.
+One of the country’s largest museums has exhibits about military operations in the Ardennes as well as the history of the military in Luxembourg.

 The ruins of this medieval castle are located on an isolated promontory with an impressive view.
-For a list of castles in Luxembourg, click here.
+For a list of even more castles in Luxembourg, click here.

 The Moselle valley is a region famous for its beautiful scenery, as well as wine-growing excellence.
 The most notable wines produced here are Reisling, Elbling, Müller-Thurgau, Kerner, and Auxerrois.
 Towns in Luxembourg along the Moselle River include Schengen, Remich, Grevenmacher, and Wasserbillig.

 National public administration portal